+The parties were requested by the Hearing Officer at the pre-hearing conference to address at the hearing any jurisdiction issues related to the possibility that federal funds might be used for this procurement.
 On the day of the hearing, RadioCom verbally asserted that the Public Auditor did not have jurisdiction over procurements involving federal funds, but did not move to withdraw or dismiss its appeal, nor did it cite specific authority for that position.
-The Assistant Attorney General representing GSA had no objection to jurisdiction of the Public Auditor and made no objection to the applicability of any provision of the Guam Procurement Law to this procurement.
+The Assistant Attorney General (hereafter Assistant AG) representing GSA had no objection to jurisdiction of the Public Auditor and made no objection to the applicability of any provision of the Guam Procurement Law to this procurement.

-The OHS Grants Coordinator confirmed by his testimony at the hearing that OHS intended to use expiring federal funds to obtain the early warning system, and that the procurement would be subject to the Guam Procurement Law.
+The OHS Grants Coordinator confirmed by his testimony at the hearing that OHS intended to use expiring federal funds to obtain the early warning system, and that there was no restriction associated with the funding to be used for the subject procurements that would exempt said procurements from compliance with the Guam Procurement Law.
 Documentation regarding the specific source of funding or the extent of any local component was not presented by either party.
 Nor was any conflicting federal law, regulation, or contract provision shown to apply to the funds.